 One of the realities of communications is that there are rarely any one-size-fits-all solutions.
 I know my daughters can search for information online in a heartbeat, and there’s some truth to the belief that younger generations are more comfortable with technology.
 So as demographics change, I expect their media habits to change as well, and moving from a more traditional broadcasting method of communications to more interactive and responsive methods lets us see what works and what doesn’t, and make decisions based on that data.

 We also supplement with real one-on-one interactions.
 Prior to COVID-19, our company held regular roundtables and focus groups where we spoke with employees in different parts of the organization and sought their feedback.
 We’ve had to make a few changes to the process, but the core of the reason for asking for that feedback remains the same: it adds qualitative data to our quantitative data and helps us understand what our employees need and want from us from a communications perspective.

 Do you have any words of wisdom you would like to share with other comms professionals in the manufacturing space?

-So, my words of wisdom aren’t really words of wisdom, as I feel like it’s something communications professionals are already excellent at.
-Start from the point of view of the audience to which you’re communicating, use data to develop everything from the content to the tone of that content, and develop new tools and use existing ones to tweak and evolve anything and everything you can—the channels available, what different audiences seek out and interact with, what tone strikes the best balance between getting across pertinent information briefly while still remaining interesting, and keeping your finger on the pulse of the employees, leadership, and communication trends as a whole.
+So, my words of wisdom aren’t really words of wisdom since it’s something communications professionals are already excellent at.
+Start from the point of view of the audience to which you’re communicating.
+Sse data to develop everything from the content to the tone of that content.
+And develop new tools and use existing ones to tweak and evolve anything and everything you can—the channels available, what different audiences seek out and interact with, and what tone strikes the best balance between getting across pertinent information briefly while still remaining interesting.
+And keep your finger on the pulse of the employees, leadership, and communication trends as a whole.

 Oh, and take time for your hobbies.